h10r/image-classification-tool/README.md

 Motivation
 --------------

-I primarily wrote this program to tags and classify the colours of the McGill Calibrated Colour Image Database.
+I primarily wrote this program to tag and classify the colours and content of the McGill Calibrated Colour Image Database.

 http://tabby.vision.mcgill.ca/html/browsedownload.html

 Tags
 --------------
-Colors, Classification, Image Tagging, Data Sets, Pattern Recognition, Machine Learning, Processing, Graphical User Interfaces, ClickHandler, FileReader, TextArea, Buttons, SQLite.
+Colours, colors, Classification, Image Tagging, Data Sets, Pattern Recognition, Machine Learning, Processing, Graphical User Interfaces, ClickHandler, FileReader, TextArea, Buttons, SQLite.

 Fork this repository, if ...
 --------------

-- you want to classify the content and colors of images
+- you want to classify the content and colours of images
 - you want to integrate Processing and SQLite
 - you need basic GUI element like Buttons, Labels and TextInput for Processing
 - you need to read files (especially images) from the file system